 Burnout does not only affect the radiographer’s job, relationships, and health.
 It can also adversely affect the patients as well as the organization.

-What can lead to burnout for a rad tech?
+What can lead to radiologic technologist’s burnout?

 - Inadequate personnel.